ev34j/ev34j-mindstorm-tutorial/README.md

 sudo apt-get update
 sudo apt-get upgrade
 sudo apt-get dist-upgrade

+/sbin/shutdown --reboot now
 ```

 These commands will download and install the latest and greatest distro bits.
+The last command will reboot the EV3.